S33bu/DS_RENT/README.md

 * `kv_map.png` - an illustrative image of listings in Tallinn from [KV.ee's map search](https://www.kv.ee/#/search/map?deal_type=2), Figure 1 in the poster.
 * `modelling.ipynb` - the Jupyter notebook where final touches (filling in NaN values, correlation checking) were done and where models were tested and tuned.
 * `modelling_improved_visualisations.ipynb` - a copy of `modelling.ipynb`, which contains visualisations that were better matched with our poster's colour scheme and spacing.
-* `performance_comparison.pdf` and `performance_comparison.png` - an image showing the performance of various models on our dataset.
+* `performance_comparison.pdf` and `performance_comparison.png` - an image showing the performance of various models with our dataset.
 * `web-scraper-sitemap.txt` - a plaintext copy of the [Web Scraper](https://webscraper.io/) sitemap configuration used to gather all listings from [KV.ee](https://www.kv.ee/).

 ### Replication